 - Princess Cruise Menu & Food Pictures

-Cruises are cheaper during off season like Hurricane season (late summer to fall) if you’re cruising to the Caribbean and during winter if you’re cruising from Los Angeles to Mexico when it’s too cold to dip on the outdoor pool.
+Cruises are cheaper during off-season late summer to fall if you’re cruising to the Caribbean and during winter if you’re cruising from Los Angeles to Mexico when it’s too cold to dip in the outdoor pool.

 2. Deals on a Repositioning Cruise

 You can get a good deal on a repositioning cruise.
 They happen when certain ships are done for the season and will move to another region.
 It’s a one way cruise and gets you a good cruise discount but may have a lot of sea days and are typically longer. ex. cruise moving from Canada to the Carribean, or Alaska to Mexico.

 Weekday cruises are cheaper than those on the weekends even if it’s longer.
 But compute if it’s cheaper to take vacation leave from work or take the weekend cruise instead.
 It’s perfect for those who are already retired.
 I still have a long way to go before I can take a 100-day cruise or more.

 4. Cruises are generally cheaper when the kids are in school.